 You also must withhold Employment Insurance (EI) premiums from paycheques.
 However, rather than matching these premiums, you contribute 1.4 times the employee contribution.
 For example, if the employee contribution is $100, you contribute $140.

-Adjusted annually, the EI premium rate for employees is 1.63% of of 2017.
-To estimate your annual contribution when hiring a new employee, multiple their salary by 0.0163 and multiple the result by 1.4.
+Adjusted annually, the EI premium rate for employees is 1.62% as of 2017.
+To estimate your annual contribution when hiring a new employee, multiply their salary by 0.0162 and multiply the result by 1.4.
 Note that you only pay EI premiums on earnings less than $51,300.
-If you pay your employee more than this amount, your maximum annual contribution is $1,170.76.
+If you pay your employee more than this amount, your maximum annual contribution is $1,204.31 for 2019.